computrade/pasta/README.md

 # Pasta Demo

-**Business logic:**
+**Application description:**

-Gil wants to create a website to advertise his fresh hand-made pasta store.
+1. Gil wants to create a website to advertise his fresh hand-made pasta store.
 He would like the site to have a menu (list of the types of pasta you can buy in his store), and also an option to see the details of each type of pasta.

-There are two methods to calculate the weight:
+2. Application support also order a pasta with integration to food2fork.com

+**Architecture**

+Implementation is devided to the following layers:
+1. Service Layer (`package com.demo.pasta.store`)
+2. Business Logic Layer. (`package com.demo.pasta.store.business`)
+3. Data layer. (`package com.demo.pasta.store.data`)
+4. External Services Layer. (`package com.demo.pasta.store.food2fork`)

 **The following technologies were used in this implementation:**
 1. Java 8